nhsconnect/prm-practice-migration-staging/guide/03-pre-migration-tasks.md

 It may be necessary to migrate data from subsidiary suppliers (also referred to as [Lot 1 services]((https://digital.nhs.uk/services/gp-systems-of-choice/gpsoc-services#lot-1-gp-principal-clinical-systems-and-subsidiary-modules)) as part of the migration (eg. DocMan or Apollo Scan for document scanning and management).

-__Regardless of whether you plan to migrate away from the subsidiary supplier or integrate with them, you will need to give notice to them of your solution change__.
+__Regardless of whether you plan to migrate away from the subsidiary supplier or integrate with them, you will need to give notice to them of your system change__.
 The notice period required will vary depending on the system.

    -- If you require a data extract from the subsidiary supplier, this should be requested at the same time as you place the order for the new system.